Behavioral Health Center

 Typically, these sessions are an hour long.
 You’ll work with your therapist to determine how frequently you need to see them.
 Many of our patients go as infrequently as twice a month to as frequently as a couple times a week.
 Our therapists specialize in both individual and family therapy for adults and children ages five and up.

 For some people, a more intensive, structured type of therapy is the most effective way for them to manage their mental health condition.
-We provide that option through structured outpatient program (SOP).
+We provide that option through our Phoenix group therapy program.
 This is a more intensive type of outpatient therapy where patients attend several hours of therapy a week.
 We are the leading center in the area that provides this level of specialized mental health treatment.
-SOP includes group sessions, instruction around coping methods, and self-care techniques.
-This program also includes psychiatric medication management to make sure you’re on the most effective prescription plan for your unique needs.
+Our Phoenix group therapy program includes group sessions, instruction around coping methods, and self-care techniques.
+This program also offers psychiatric medication management when this is a treatment need indicated as part of developing the most effective treatment plan for your unique needs.

 All of our patients in recovery from alcohol and substance use have one thing in common, they didn’t think their drinking or substance use was a problem.
 They thought they could manage the consequences on their own.
 But alcohol and substance use can harm our relationships, careers, finances and physical health.
 It’s important to reach out for the treatment you need to overcome these struggles.